pfgithub/threadclient/README.md

 -   [x] markdown parser
 -   [x] link previews within post bodies and comments
 -   [x] fix "load more" buttons with empty children arrays but 10 depth or something
+-   [x] sidebars and stuff (that contain information about the subreddit, not the post)
+-   [x] sidebar info: use /r/…/api/widgets to get topbar+sidebar widgets
+-   [ ] subscribe to subreddits (requires an api request to /r/…/about to determine if subbed) (also this will add support for subreddit banner images)
 -   [ ] post duplicates ("discussions in x other subs")
--   [ ] subscribe to subreddits (put it in an info thing at the top of a subreddit listing and then todo show a sidebar on posts)
 -   [ ] show messages for quarrentined subreddits (these pass through cors luckily). banned subreddit messages
 -   do not pass through cors, so ban messages cannot be shown.
 -   [ ] replies + reply preview